pixeldesu/userstyles/README.md

 To use these styles you need to install a userscript extension to manage and add userstyles.
 All of the used styles are tested with **Stylus** (Download for [Chrome](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne) and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/styl-us/)).

 Click on the links in the list below to directly install the styles into your local userstyle extension!

-Styles applied for Chrome have the URL rules in the comment section at the top of each file.
-Firefox userstyles have a domain set inside the styles and don't need specific configuration.

 ## Available Styles